defcon201/braver-browser/README.md

 # Braver Browser

-Brave browser without the token and adware.
+A non-profit community-maintained Brave browser without any adware or crypto tokens.

-**In progress.
-Looking for contributors!**
+**Braver is still in progress.
+Braver is looking for contributors!**

 [Join Braver on Discord](https://discord.gg/XMAyYA4)

 ## Overview

-This repository holds the build tools needed to build the Brave desktop browser for macOS, Windows, and Linux.
+This repository holds the build tools needed to build the Braver desktop browser for macOS, Windows, and Linux.
 In particular, it fetches and syncs code from the projects we define in `package.json` and `src/brave/DEPS`:

   - [Chromium](https://chromium.googlesource.com/chromium/src.git)
     - Fetches code via `depot_tools`.